httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "example-dict": a=1,    b=2;x=1;y=2,   c=(a   b   c)
 ~~~

-Since empty HTTP header fields are allowed, they can also be signed when present in a message.
+Since empty HTTP fields are allowed, they can also be signed when present in a message.
 The canonicalized value is the empty string.
 This means that the following empty header:

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792